BiCU-CCRI/Best_practices/coding_and_review/github_best_practices.md

     - GitHub then names the branch according to the Issue name
 - **Don't forget** to change the *parent* branch to the Feature branch when using this GitHub functionality!
     - It avoids unnecessary `git rebase` commands and conflict resolution
-- Don't forget to include the Issue number, the prefix, and the name as described above if you create the branch yourself
+- Don't forget to include the Issue number, the prefix, and the name as described below if you create the branch yourself

 ## Commits